tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_1.md

 - As many were understanding concept tasks, not all could be considered done.
 E.G for GitHub, some team members were still not comfortable with it.
 - We created a presentation for the customer meeting next week.
 This contained our original idea for the game for the customer to decide if it fills the starting criteria to develop from.

-This is a link to the first presentation for the customer meeting 23rd October: [link](https://computingservices-my.sharepoint.com/:p:/g/personal/vpl22_bath_ac_uk/EXuDPu9iA85BjODgRgP3Y6wBMNTvxc8W3fzBx68dvrNY4A?e=TCF88V)
+This is a link to the first presentation for the customer meeting on 23rd October: [link](https://computingservices-my.sharepoint.com/:p:/g/personal/vpl22_bath_ac_uk/EXuDPu9iA85BjODgRgP3Y6wBMNTvxc8W3fzBx68dvrNY4A?e=TCF88V)